-These no-bake peanut butter balls are so easy they’re basically an UNrecipe, but my kids ask for them all the time so I figured they were worth sharing.
-And really, who says recipes have to be complicated?
-They’re adapted from these cookie dough bites, which y’all have had quite a bit to say about . . .
+These no-bake peanut butter balls are so easy they’re basically an un-recipe, but my kids love them so I figured they were worth sharing.
+They’re adapted from these no-bake chocolate chip cookie dough bites, which y’all have had quite a bit to say about . . .

 These are amazing!
 My picky son couldn’t get enough of them (and honestly, neither could I!).” – Monica

 Ah!!
 Finally!
 A cookie dough recipe that doesn’t suck!
 I’ve tried so many cookie dough ball recipes that didn’t even close taste like the real thing.
 But this recipe is amazing!! -Leah

 I made these.
 And they are AWESOME!
 They’re like grain free cookie dough.
 Soooo happy.
 Yum.” – Tracy

 All you need to make these peanut butter balls are a handful of ingredients – peanut butter, maple syrup, salt and vanilla – and either coconut or tigernut flour.

 Choosing Which Flour To Use

 When I first created the cookie dough bite recipe, my goal was to incorporate more resistant starch into my family’s diet.
 Unlike most starches, resistant starch is indigestible to us, but a favorite food of the good bacteria that live in our digestive tracts.